 STEP 4: Treat It

 Treat your hair to some nourishing ingredients.
-Imagine what you’d do if your skin was peeling after sun exposure.
+Imagine what you’d do if your skin started peeling after sun exposure.
 You’d add moisture.
-Choose hair products with ingredients that will add moisture, not deplete it.
-We love pro-vitamin B5 for its ability to penetrate the hair with moisture and it helps to prevent split ends.
-A weekly treat with our pro-vitamin B5 rich Restore and Shine Hair Masque will help to keep split ends in check.
+Choose hair products with ingredients that add moisture, not those that deplete it.
+I love pro-vitamin B5 for its ability to penetrate the hair with moisture.
+Plus, it helps to prevent split ends.
+A weekly treat with my pro-vitamin B5 deep conditioner, Restore and Shine Hair Masque, will help keep split ends in check.

 How to Get Rid of Split Ends Without Cutting Hair?

-Our styling range was tried and tested in our salon over a couple of years.
+My hair styling products were professionally developed in my salon over a couple of years.
 The results?
-An innovative styling range that works as a leave in conditioner, speeds up drying time and temporarily seals split ends.
-The products contain tiny bubbles of keratin and argan oil that go to where the hair is damaged sealing the cuticle and the split ends to lock in moisture.
+Innovative styling products that work as a leave-in conditioner, speeds up drying time and temporarily seals split ends.
+The products contain tiny bubbles of keratin and argan oil that go to where the hair is damaged, sealing the cuticle and the split ends to lock in moisture.

 How to Prevent Split Ends

-Once, you’ve got rid of those pesky split ends with a trim at your favourite hair salon, it’s all about making sure they don’t come back.
+Once you’ve got rid of those pesky split ends with a haircut at your favourite hair salon, it’s all about making sure they don’t come back.
 Therefore, prevention is now top of your list in the battle against split ends.

 - Use a good quality hairbrush.
-Brushing is a good way of bringing the shine back to hair as it distributes the natural oils, helping with the overall health of hair.
+Brushing is a good way of bringing shine back to hair.
+It distributes the natural oils, helping the overall health of hair.
 But as always!
-Too much of a good thing can be bad for your hair and over-brushing can cause breakage.
+Too much of a good thing can be bad for your hair, and over-brushing can cause breakage.
 So, take it easy.

 - Heat makes hair dry and prone to breakage.
-We recommend washing hair in warm water, not too hot.
-Not to mention opting for cooler settings on the hairdryer.
-Our preference is to avoid straighteners, but if you must, use them occasionally and always use heat protection.
+I recommend washing hair in warm water, not too hot.
+Opt for cooler settings on the hairdryer.
+My preference is to avoid straighteners, but if you must, use them occasionally and always use heat protection.